John Hoad

 Major General Sir John Charles Hoad KCMG (25 January 1856 – 6 October 1911) was an Australian military leader, best known as the Australian Army's second Chief of the General Staff.

 Family

-John Hoad's parents were George Hoad, born in Winchelsea, Sussex, and Catherine Kearney, born Tipperary.
+John Hoad's parents were George Hoad, born in Winchelsea, Sussex, and Catherine Kearney, born County Tipperary.
 They married in March 1851 at Goulburn, New South Wales.
 They had four sons and one daughter.